hmc-cs111-spring2016/regular-expressions/README.md

    + If c is a character, then the language {c} that contains one string is regular.
-   + If L1 and L2 are regular languages (i.e., they're each sets of strings), then the language L1 ∪ L2 is regular.
+   + If L1 and L2 are regular languages (i.e., they're each sets of strings), then the language L1 ∪ L2 (i.e., the union of the two languages) is regular.
    + If L1 and L2 are regular, then the language L1 ⋅ L2  = {s1 ⋅ s2 | s1 ∈ L1 ∧
    s2 ∈ L2} is regular.
 Here, the symbol ⋅ means "concatenation".
 So s1 ⋅ s2 is
    all the characters in s1, followed by all the characters in s2.